Setting up Development Environment with Vagrant

 We can see that all of our LAMP stack software is functional, so we can now start developing our web application.

 Adding Additional Providers to Vagrant

 Vagrant provides default support for Docker, VirtualBox, and Hyper-V. It also can manage different types of virtual machines as well.
 This is done by using additional providers with Vagrant.
 In this section we will add docker as provider.

-You can also visit this link to get a more defined view on how to use docker in this setting.
+You can also visit this page to get a more defined view on how to use docker in this setting.
 Type this command to begin.

 [firstname.lastname@example.org (Tue Mar 03): /home/vagrant ] vagrant plugin install docker Installing the 'docker' plugin.
 This can take a few minutes...
 Fetching: backticks-1.0.2.gem (100%) Fetching: docker-0.4.0.gem (100%) Installed the plugin 'docker (0.4.0)'!

 This installs Docker as a plugin and now, we can use docker commands.

 [root@host LiquidWebVagrant]# vagrant list-commands | grep docker docker-exec attach to an already-running docker container docker-logs outputs the logs from the Docker container docker-run run a one-off command in the context of a container

 Bear in mind that this is just one of the many plugins available for Vagrant.
 As a reminder, the plugins do not install the full software itself on our system.